-Offerings include intramural bowing, can jam, soccer, and basketball.
-Noncompetitive activities include diverse opportunities for wellness work outs in sessions in Zumba, yoga, cardio boot camp, hip-hop dancing, martial arts/self defense, pool hours, water aerobics, and court tennis.
+Offerings have included intramural bowing, can jam, soccer, and basketball.
+Noncompetitive activities have included diverse opportunities for wellness work outs in sessions in Zumba, yoga, cardio boot camp, hip-hop dancing, martial arts/self defense, pool hours, water aerobics, and court tennis.

-A state-of-the-art fitness center is available for use by all students with a current ID.
+A state-of-the-art fitness center is available for use by all students with a current GCU ID.